emberjs/guides/source/routing/defining-your-routes.md

 });
 ```

-The `IndexController` is the starting context for the `index` template.
+`controller:index` is the starting context for the `index` template.
 Now that you've set `title`, you can use it in the template:

 ```handlebars